Liana-y-Camille/Liana-y-Camille.github.io/_posts/2000-01-03-pre-weeding-days.md

   <!-- Intro Text -->
   <div style="font-size: 1.2em; margin-bottom: 2em;">
-    We invite friends and family coming from abroad for a lunch and a visit of Ataco town.
+    We warmly invite friends and family traveling from abroad to join us for lunch at Liana’s country house, followed by a visit to Ataco, a charming town in the mountains of El Salvador.
   </div>

   <!-- Shuttle Service Info -->